vibe-code-inc/pm-board-experiment/src/ui/features/task_card/features.spec.md

 - Due date should be formatted appropriately
 - Due date should be highlighted if near or past
 - Card should provide visual feedback during drag operations
+- When being dragged, a placeholder with the same dimensions as the card and a blue border must appear at potential drop positions
 - Long text fields should be properly truncated with ellipsis
 - Empty fields should be handled gracefully